isomerpages/nhg-csdo/_clinician-innovator/Clinician Innovator (CI) Talent Development Overview.md

 <p>The Clinician Innovator (CI) Development programmes empower aspiring CIs
 with relevant knowledge and skills tailored to their learning needs and varying experience in this field.</p>
-<p>The programmes are overseen by the NHG Health Centre for MedTech &amp;
+<p>The programmes are overseen by the Centre for MedTech &amp; Innovations
-Innovations (CMTi) and administered by the Clinician Scientist Development Office (CSDO), Group Research and Innovation, NHG Health.</p>
+(CMTi) and administered by the Clinician Scientist Development Office (CSDO), Group Research and Innovation, NHG Health.</p>
 <h4><strong>Nurturing Innovation Talents</strong></h4>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CI Clinician Innovator/CI Overview Pics/CI_Dev__new_.png">